Pain relief for dogs: Can medication like carprofen, NSAIDs help?

 Can you give human pain medication to dogs?

 Never give human pain medication to dogs.
-In general, always consult a veterinarian before giving your dog anything intended for human use.
+Always consult a veterinarian before giving your dog anything intended for human use.

 Some of the most common human pain relief drugs can be dangerous or toxic to dogs, causing stomach bleeding, kidney or liver failure, and even death.